Flood of Memories

-Designer and critic Victor Papanek argued that when things become obsolescent before they can be paid off—careers as well as cars—a new system of design or a new system of financing is called for.
+Designer and critic Victor Papanek argued that when things become obsolescent before they can be paid off, a new system of design or a new system of financing is called for.
 Today people lease major appliances, cars, even furniture.
 In France they lease water systems; unfortunately, in the United States we can't yet lease our cities.

 Where ancient cities build atop their ruins, we often build around them.
 Chicago's archaeology is horizontal, arrayed along a profile that's about ten feet high in one dimension and runs from the lakefront to the Fox River in another.
-And so rapid is the change that sometimes new systems are built atop the old ones.
 The city is littered with rubble that hasn't gotten old enough to fall down—relict rail yards and loading docks, factories and storage tanks.

 But like the barbarians who quarried ruined Roman aqueducts to make huts, we can sometimes salvage the past.
 The Illinois and Michigan Canal is being transformed into a linear park, and the rail yards that ring the Loop, once valuable because trains used them, now are valuable because they don't.
 There are those who yearn for the day when our aging expressways will be rendered useless by the proliferation of the private automobile and can be paved with solar collectors.